usman2x/azure-204/azure-vm.md

 #### 4. For Availability options, choose No infrastructure redundancy required.
 #### 5. Select Password base authentication
 #### 6. Using SSH connect the the VM

+### Communication
+A VM can communicate with public internet using public IP address or a public load balancer.
+For VM management, you can connect via the Azure CLI, Remote Desktop Protocol (RDP), or Secure Shell (SSH).